Serpula lacrymans: Distribution

 Although it is a common indoor biodeterioration agent, it has only been found in a few natural environments, the Himalayas, Northern California, the Czech Republic and east Asia.
 A recent study on the evolutionary origin and spread of this species using genetic markers (amplified fragment length polymorphisms, DNA sequences and microsatellites) on a worldwide sample of specimens suggested the existence of two main lineages, a nonaggressive lineage found in North America, and an aggressive lineage found on all continents, both in natural environments and buildings.

 Impact on structures

 Serpula lacrymans is considered to be the most damaging destroyer of indoor wood construction materials in temperate regions.

 In the United Kingdom alone, building owners spent at least £150 million annually to rectify damage caused by dry rot.

+It has the ability to rapidly colonise sites through unique and highly specialised mycelium which also leads to greater degradation rates of wood cellulose.

 Genome

 Three variants/strains of S. lacrymans have been sequenced by the Joint Genome Institute (JGI) and its collaborators, and sequence data is available via their MycoCosm portal.
 One genome is from S. lacrymans S7.9 (v2.0).
 The genome assembly is 42.73 Mbp, with a predicted number of 12789 genes.
 The second genome is from S. lacrymans S7.3 (v2.0).
 The genome assembly is 47 Mbp, with a predicted number of 14495 genes.
 The third genome is from S. lacrymans var shastensis SHA21-2 (v1.0).
 The genome assembly is 45.98 Mbp, with a predicted number of 13805 genes.